The Book of Two Ways by Jodi Picoult, a exploration of Egyptology, death and two possible futures.

 In the Egypt timeline, Wyatt agrees to let Dawn stay and work at the dig site.
 As student, they had initially knocked heads because their research areas overlapped, but their relationship had later become romantic.
 In present day, Wyatt asks Dawn why she is here, but Dawn is unable to admit that her curiosity about what a life with him would have been like drew her there.
 As the days pass, they reach a big event, the unearthing of the tomb's burial chamber.
 Even more exciting is the discovery that the chamber is fully intact.
 Upon further inspection, they also find the earliest iteration of the Book of Two Ways known in existence.

 In the Boston timeline, Dawn and Brian work to repair their relationship, and Brian makes an effort to be more thoughful.
 Meret gets made fun of by kids in her summer program, but soon enrolls a new program where she meets a P.E. teacher who is supportive of her.
 Meanwhile, Dawn takes on a new client, Win, who is a painter.
 Win confides in Dawn about her son Arlo, who died of an overdose at 16.
-Arlo's father was an art professor, Thane Bernard, who Dawn had once had an affair with.
+Arlo's father was an art professor, Thane Bernard, who Win had once had an affair with.
 Now, Win wants Dawn to track Thane down and deliver a letter informing him about Arlo.

 In the Egypt timeline, Dawn knows she must go home, since her family is concerned over her absence.
 But instead she tells Wyatt she loves him, and they sleep together.
 But the next morning his fiancé and the financier of the dig, Anya Dailey, shows up.
 Dawn is angry at Wyatt for not telling her about Anya.
 But Wyatt points out that Dawn is married.